A deluge of violent messages: How a surge in threats to public officials could disrupt American democracy – KION546

 Richard Barron, a former election official in Georgia, received hundreds of vitriolic and threatening messages after the 2020 election, when Trump lasered in on the state during his failed bid to claim fraud.

-A state attorney general spokesperson told CNN that none of the threats to election officials in Georgia “rose to the level of criminal conduct or no suspect could be identified” and no charges were filed.
+A state attorney general spokesperson told CNN that none of the threats to election officials in Georgia that were referred to and reviewed by the office “rose to the level of criminal conduct or no suspect could be identified” and no charges were filed.

 “I think Trump gave everyone a license just to say whatever they wanted, make whatever threats they wanted,” Barron told CNN.
 “I think they knew they wouldn’t get punished for it.”